koodikulma-fi/data-signals/README.md

 ---

 TODO:
-- Finish the SELECTORS part of doc.
+- Finish the SELECTORS and CONTEXTAPI parts of doc.
 - Add a couple of (typed) MIXIN usage examples.
 - Release as NPM package.